DataDog/browser-sdk/packages/rum/README.md

 });
 ```

-For example, to collect 100% of your sessions using only the Session Replay RUM option without recording a replay:
+For example, to collect 100% of your sessions with Session Replay RUM data:

 ```
 datadogRum.init({
     ....
     sampleRate: 100,
-    replaySampleRate: 100 // Note: if this is not included it will default to 100% });
+    replaySampleRate: 100
+});
 ```

-For example, to collect only 50% of your overall sessions, with 25% using the Browser RUM option and the other 25% using the Session Replay RUM option, set the `sampleRate` and the `replaySampleRate` to 50.:
+For example, to collect only 50% of your overall sessions, with half collecting Browser RUM data and the other half collecting Session Replay RUM data, set the `sampleRate` and the `replaySampleRate` to 50.:

 ```
 datadogRum.init({